 Meet Our Scholars

 Every Project Onramp intern shares certain qualities: intellect, drive, a passion for science and an interest in helping people.
-But beyond that, each of our Life Science Scholars has unique stories to tell—stories that tell where they came from, what drives them, and what they hope to accomplish in their careers.
-Here’s a look at just a few of our intern recipients.
+Beyond that, each of our Life Science Scholars has unique stories to tell—stories about where they came from, what drives them, and what they hope to accomplish in their careers.
+Here’s a look at just a few of our interns!

 Tsungai Jackson (2019)